 , OSU, Ph.D., LPC-S, ATR-BC, ATCS

-Sr. Kathleen Burke is founder of the Master of Arts in Art Therapy Program of Ursuline College, her ministry has been to use art to heal and enrich the quality of life for others.
+Sr. Kathleen Burke is founder of the Master of Arts in Counseling and Art Therapy Program of Ursuline College, and her ministry has been to use art to heal and enrich the quality of life for others.
 The spiritual dimensions of all the creative therapies have been of special interest in her ministry.
-Currently, the designing of a Labyrinth as a tool for prayer and creativity has been a rewarding endeavor.
+Recently, the designing of a Labyrinth as a tool for prayer and creativity has been a rewarding endeavor.

 , Ph.D., ATR-BC, LICDC, RYT

-Her areas of interest include Gestalt Art Therapy, integrating yoga therapy with art therapy, feminist counseling, treating trauma and loss, and addiction.
+Her areas of interest include feminist approaches to counseling, Gestalt Art Therapy, integrating yoga therapy, counseling and art therapy, treating trauma and loss, and addiction.
 Amy led her first arts centered women’s’ group in the 1970’s and remains committed to women’s issues.
 She currently works in the field of domestic violence.
 Amy has lectured, led workshops, and trained professionals in her areas of expertise throughout the country, in Canada, England, India, and Sri Lanka.
 She is also a painter who has exhibited nationally.

 , M.A., ATR-BC, ATCS